StephanieSantana/TipGuide/README.md

 ## Notes

-Describe any challenges encountered while building the app.

-Challenges were figuring out how to implement the user settings due to using a UISegmentedControl.
+One of the challenges I had when creating the app was figuring out how to implement the user settings due to using a UISegmentedControl.
+In version 2.0, I hope to add in the settings feature.

 ## License